BreakawayConsulting/platform-sel4-docs/sel4-platform.md

 Posix is heavyweight

-: Posix threads and process are expensive to create and use, orders of magnitude than the seL4 equivalents.
+: Posix threads and process are expensive to create and use, orders of magnitude more than the seL4 equivalents.
 For example, we measured on an Intel Skylake platform that creating and deleting a Pthread costs over 500\ µs, while signal/wait and context switch takes over 50\ µs.
 In contrast, switching between seL4 threads (eg via IPC) is about 0.1\ µs!